 NCCS adopted a 403(b) plan covering all employees.
 Employees are eligible the first of the month following the date of hire and must be at least 21 years of age.
 Employee contributions to the plan cannot exceed 15% of the employees' total covered compensation and are fully discretionary.
 Employees are 100% vested in all contributions.
-NCCS matches employee contributions dollar for dollar up to 3% of employee participant compensation.
-NCCS' matching contributions to the plan were \$16,911 and \$18,585 respectively for the years ended December 31, 2015 and 2014.
+NCCS matches employee contributions dollar for dollar up to 6% for 2016 and 3% for 2015 of employee participant compensation.
+NCCS' matching contributions to the plan were \$39,860 and \$16,911 respectively for the years ended December 31, 2016 and 2015.